RowanKell/PhysicsPaper/Writing.md

 $$
 (Jaffe 27).
 Ellis and Jaffe had conjectured this value to be zero and thus the EMC data shows a violation of their sum rule.

 ​	The spin muon collaboration succeeded the EMC and set out to further their goals of describing the nucleon spin structure through measurements of the neutron structure function.
 SLAC followed suit and worked to measure the structure function as well, and both groups announced their first results in 1993.
-Assuming no contribution from the strange quark, the theoretical value is:
+Assuming no contribution from the strange quark, the theoretical value is $\int _0 ^1 g^n _1 (x)dx = -0.002 \pm 0.005$.
+The SMC reported an inconsistent value of $\int _0 ^1 g^n _1 (x)dx = -0.08 \pm 0.04$.
+SLAC reported a value of $\int _0 ^1 g^n _1 (x)dx = -0.022 \pm 0.011$ (Jaffe 28).
-$$
-\int _0 ^1 g^n _1 (x)dx = -0.002 \pm 0.005
-$$
-The SMC reported an inconsistent value of:
-$$
-\int _0 ^1 g^n _1 (x)dx = -0.08 \pm 0.04
-$$
-And lastly SLAC reported a closer to theoretical value:
-$$
-\int _0 ^1 g^n _1 (x)dx = -0.022 \pm 0.011
-$$
-(Jaffe 28).
 Recalling the Bjorken sum rule, we can write a new integral which is equal to $1/2$ the left side of equation 1:
 $$
 \int^1_0 (g(x)_1^p - g(x)_1^n)dx \space \space \space \space (eq\space  6)
 $$
-The new SLAC and SMC data produced results for this quantity, allowing for evaluation of the Bjorken sum rule.
-The results from both experiments proved consistent with expected values, acting as a confirmation of the sum rule.
+The results from both experiments proved consistent with expected values, confirming Bjorken's rule

 #### IV.
 Current Solutions and Problems